BA in Film and Television Production

 Course Overview

-Why Study Film and Television Production at Griffith College?
+Why Study Film, TV and Screen Media Production at Griffith College?

 • Full access to industry standard equipment and facilities